bmcguir2/simulate_lte/readme.txt

 You can now do Gaussian fitting to the lines in your spectrum right in the program!

-> gauss_fit(p,data=[freq_obs,int_obs],plot=True)
+> gauss_fit(p,plot=True)

 Here, p needs to be a list of lists containing initial guesses of fitting parameters as follows: [[dT1,v1,dV1],[dT2,v2,dV2],...].
 If you only have one line to fit, p = [[dT,v,dV]].
 The amplitude and width aren't super sensitive, but the center frequency can be a little touchy.
-By default, the data that will be fit to are the observations, but you can change that if you want.
 By default, the function will plot the results.
 You also get a printout in the terminal with errors for each line!

 That's it!
 If you find any issues, please let me know.